 Sometimes both the terms EMR and EHR (Electronic Health Record) software are used interchangeably, but some vendors specify that EMR software is aimed at a single practice, while EHR is more for multiple practices and offices.
 Otherwise, in many ways they are very similar and cover broadly the same functions.

 The best EMR software will also integrate with existing medical practice management software being used, making administration and management of patient records work seamlessly with overall patient administration.
 It will also have medical billing software features built in, to ensure prompt payment for treatment from the patient or their insurance company.

 Here we'll feature the best EMR software currently on the market.

-- We've also highlighted the best EHR software
+- We've also featured the best medical transcription services.

 Ultra Charts from American Medical Software is an EMR solution that manages patient records, appointments, prescriptions, billing, and a patient portal.
 It's fully integrated and certified, and is available either via the cloud or downloadable on-premises software.

 Where AMS Ultra Charts really comes into its own is two areas: ease of use, and support.
 It does exactly what it needs to, with EMR records seamlessly integrated into a billing and management system that works easily with insurance companies.
 There are also customized templates available to work across the health sector.